Ecrins National Park

 04 92 24 49 74

 Ecrin National Park center - Lautaret pass

 You can there see a fabulous exposition about the nature and the Ecrins National Park

 Natura 2000 is born from the desire to maintain this biodiversity while taking into account, social, economic, cultural and regional activities.

 Lautaret pass - Natural Reserve of Combeynot

-This is the crossing point between the Oisans, Romanche Valley and Briançon; Guisane Valley,connected by D1091_Grenoble-Bourg d'Oisans to Briançon.
-It is therefore one of the lowest point of the ridge line between the Northern Alps and the Southern Alps.
+The Lautaret pass is the crossing point between the Romanche Valley and the Guisane Valley.
+It is also one of the lowest points on the ridge line separating the Northern Alps and the Southern Alps.